PinkDiamond1/docs-24/docs/reference/starlark-reference.md

 ### assert

-The `assert` instruction fails the Starlark script in runtime if the assertion defined fails.
+The `assert` instruction fails the Starlark script with an execution error if the assertion defined fails.

 ```python
 assert(